fdazen/fda-documentation/tape_chart.md

 ---
 title: Tape Chart
-tags: [tape chart]
+tags:
+  - tape chart
-keywords: tape chart, availability, display, view by,
+keywords: "tape chart, availability, display, view by,"
-last_updated: December 15, 2015
+last_updated: "December 15, 2015"
 summary: "The Tape Chart is a fundamental tool of your Frontdesk Anywhere account: it offers an overview of your current availability and rates, it allows you to make, modify and cancel reservations in a fast and easy way, it offers a quick guest look up."
+published: true
 ---

 #**Tape Chart**